-Most airlines will be bookable through the Capital One Travel Portal if you want to put your $300 credit towards flights.
+Most airlines will be bookable through the Capital One Travel Portal if you want to put your $300 credit toward flights.

 When it comes to low-cost carriers like Spirit, Sun Country, Frontier, and others it appears to be a mixed bag.
 I was able to pull up flights on certain routes, but not on others.
 Your experience may vary.

 Finally, Southwest Airlines is not available.
-But that comes as no surprise as Southwest flights are only bookable directly at Southwest’s website – unless if you use this handy browser extension while surfing through Google Flights…
+But that comes as no surprise as Southwest flights are only bookable directly on Southwest’s website.
+The airline even shut down a browser extension that pulled up its fares on Google Flights.

 Will You Earn Miles on Travel Booked with the Credit?

-Capital One is doing everything it can to encourage cardholders to book their flights, hotels, and rental cars through their travel portal.
+Capital One is doing everything it can to encourage cardholders to book their flights, hotels, and rental cars through its travel portal.

-You'll earn 10x Venture Miles per dollar spent on hotels and rental cars booked through Capital One Travel.
+With both the personal and the business versions of the Capital One Venture X card, you'll earn 10x Venture Miles per dollar spent on hotels and rental cars booked through Capital One Travel.
 You'll also earn 5x miles per dollar spent on flights.
-The only requirement is that you pay with your Capital One Venture X card.
+The only requirement is that you pay with your Venture X card.

 Venture X $300 Travel Credit vs Other Premium Travel Credits